Reducing Tillage at Goranson Farm

 Rob continually refines his equipment and methods.
 His future plans involve purchasing a no-till drill so he can make fewer trips across the fields when planting cover crops; and working with richer cover crop mixtures which can improve the soil even more.
 He continues to read about research on reduced tillage with organic methods, goes to conferences and grower meetings, and participates with university and Extension research.
 Those interested in reduced tillage would be wise to begin on a small part of their acreage and work out any kinks before going whole hog.
 That said, Rob’s advice to farmers young and old, who are thinking of trying reduced tillage is: “Proceed post haste!
 Get on with it!”

-Brian Caldwell and Ryan Maher are Research/Extension Support Specialists with Cornell University in Ithaca, NY.
-They can be reached at email@example.com and firstname.lastname@example.org respectively.
+Brian Caldwell and Ryan Maher research reduced tillage for organic vegetable systems at Cornell University.
+For questions about this article, please contact Ryan Maher at email@example.com.
 To learn more about Rob and Jan’s Farm, visit http://goransonfarm.me/.

 Reduced Tillage Project